When I hear the term credible ufo sightings I get a little miffed. What actually makes a ufo sighting that’s credible?

 I’m not trying to insult anyone here, just trying to guage what makes a credible ufo sighting.

 In my opinion, if you want credibility, just scan through Mufon’s daily UFO Stalker section.
-When there are so many reports from all over the world seeing the same thing – ufos – whose to question anyone’s credibility.
+When there are so many reports from all over the world seeing the same thing – ufos – who has the right to question anyone’s credibility.

 Most Credible UFO Sightings – The Best Witness